cacheflowe/touch-track-scroll/README.md

 * Merge recurseDisableELements and add statically to TouchTracker, with ability to reset disabled elements
 * Retest on IEs
 * Retest Android 2.x
-* Test clicking objects in container
+* Remove unused code from TouchScroller